suvasis7/Netflix-Data-Analytics/README.md

   Forking and extending the analysis.
   Adding new data sources or analysis techniques.
   Sharing your insights and findings in the comments.

   Please keep all contributions relevant to the project goals and maintain a clean and documented codebase.
-  We also saw how to make countplots and find unique values for any particular column in the dataset

-  We saw highest rating Tv show or Movies in dataset.

-  Which month is best for movies realising and so on.